Dynamic Field Mapping: Contracts, Fallback Chains & Sync Boundaries

 return v or []

 Registration data is inherently incomplete.
-Attendees skip optional fields, sponsors rebrand mid-campaign, and third-party integrations drop columns during export.
-Relying on implicit defaults or runtime None checks introduces non-determinism that breaks template rendering.
-Instead, we implement explicit, priority-ordered fallback chains.
+Attendees skip optional questions, sponsors rebrand between the exhibitor deadline and the doors opening, and third-party integrations drop columns during export.
+Relying on implicit defaults or scattered runtime None checks introduces non-determinism that surfaces as ragged, inconsistent badges.
+Instead, every optional target field resolves through an explicit, priority-ordered chain: try the primary source, then the next candidate, then the next, terminating at a guaranteed baseline the contract can coerce.

 from typing import Any